Pixiu: Mythology

-One story of the Pixiu says that it violated a law of Heaven by defecating on the floor of Heaven.
-When it was found out, it was punished by a spanking from the Jade Emperor.
-The spanking was hard enough to cause its anus to be permanently sealed.
-The Jade Emperor further declared that the diet of the Pixiu would be restricted to gold, silver, and jewels.
+One story of the Pixiu tells that it violated a law of Heaven by defecating on the floor of Heaven.
+When it was found out, it was punished by a spanking executed by the Jade Emperor.
+The spanking was hard enough to cause its rectum to be permanently sealed.
+This is why Pixiu can eat gold, silver and jewels but cannot expel it.
+This is one of the origins of the status of Pixiu statues as a symbol of the acquisition and preservation of wealth.

 Another story describes the Pixiu as the well-behaved, youngest son of the Dragon King and was spoiled by its parents.
 One day, Pixiu played on the Dragon King's desk and accidentally broke a seal that represented the power of the Dragon King.
 The Dragon King became very angry and used magic to turn Pixiu into an animal.
 He then sealed his rectum and declared that from then on, Pixiu could only eat things representing wealth.

 Pixiu have a reputation of being fierce creatures.
 The large fangs visible in their mouths are used to attack demons and evil spirits, draining their essence and converting it to wealth.
 Pixiu also guard against disease caused by these evil spirits.
 It is written that Pixiu patrol the Heavens to keep demons at bay and to protect their owners from all harm.

 It was believed that the ferociously devoted Pixiu would always and constantly guard its master, even after he passed from this life onto the next world.
 It was also believed that Pixiu would help their masters ascend to heaven by flying them up to Heaven on their backs.